vicramon/vim-tutorial/README.md

 Live at [http://vim.vicramon.com](http://vim.vicramon.com)

+## Contributing

 Found a mistake?
 Submit a pull request!
-All the content is in `/chapters`.
+All of the content is in `/chapters`.